 Marie Kondo is a Japanese consultant who specializes in home organization.
 Her Netflix series, Tidying Up, introduced international audiences to her KonMari Method™ of creating serenity in your life.
 It’s all about recognizing what “sparks joy” in your home and purging those items that no longer serve you — thanking them for what they’ve brought to your life in the past.

-In the spirit of spring cleaning, we’re applying the KonMari Method™ to our digital homes, giving special attention to meta tags.
+In the spirit of spring cleaning, we’re applying the KonMari Method™ to our digital homes, giving special attention to meta tags for an easy SEO boost.
 Meta tags spark joy because they let your visitors know what they can expect to see on your website.
 They communicate the content in a way that’s friendly to search engine result pages.
 They influence click-through rate when searchers are browsing the web.
 It’s meta, er … never too late to give your site the meta makeover it deserves by updating those meta tags and boosting your SEO.

 The metas are a family of HTML tags that act as previews of coming attractions.
 They describe the content on your website.
 When people search the web for specific keywords, phrases, or even brands, your use of the meta tags will ensure that your website comes up as a relevant search result.